LonamiWebs/lonamiwebs.github.io/content/asyncio/post.md

 As you can see, any combination of the order in which the lines run is possible.
 If the lines modify some global shared state, that will get messy quickly.

-Second, in Python, threads *won't* make your code faster.
-It will only increase the concurrency of your program, allowing you to run several things at the same time, so using threads for speed isn't a real advantage.
+Second, in Python, threads *won't* make your code faster most of the time.
+It will only increase the concurrency of your program (which is okay if it makes many blocking calls), allowing you to run several things at the same time.

+If you have a lot of CPU work to do though, threads aren't a real advantage.
 Indeed, your code will probably run slower under the most common Python implementation, CPython, which makes use of a Global Interpreter Lock (GIL) that only lets a thread run at once.
+The operations won't run in parallel!

 Input / Output
 --------------